wp-plugins/catalog/readme.txt

 * Search products by name and category name on the catalog.
 * Possibility of adding multiple images for each product.
 * Choose how the products are organized on the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
 * Filtering opportunity in the front end when selecting a specific category or subcategory.
+* Possibility of displaying products either grouped within categories or as a single product per page.

 Upgrade to [WordPress Catalog Pro](http://web-dorado.com/products/wordpress-catalog.html) to add features: